mahendravarmaa03-coder/mahi/README.md

-# 🍽️ Restaurant Website
+# 🍽️ Restaurant Website For Junk Food Shop

 ## 📖 Description

-This is a responsive Restaurant Website developed using HTML, CSS, JavaScript, and Bootstrap.
+This is a full-stack Restaurant Website developed using **Python, Django, HTML5, CSS3, JavaScript, Bootstrap, and SQLite**.
+The project features a responsive user interface and a secure backend built with Django.
+It includes dynamic page rendering, database integration, and a user-friendly design to provide a complete restaurant web application experience.

 ## ✨ Features
 - Responsive Design